Langtang Valley Trek - 8 Days

 • Tipping for a guide, porters, and drivers(tipping is expected).

-• Any other expense that is not mentioned in the 'a price Includes' section.
+• Any other expense that is not mentioned in the price includes' section.

-Note: Please bring 2 Passport-size photos, a copy of your passport, and travel insurance at Our First Meeting In Our Office.
+Note: Please bring 2 Passport-size photos, a copy of your passport, and travel insurance to Our First Meeting In Our Office.

 Dates & Availability